Israel and Hamas agree to extend truce for two more days, and to free more hostages and prisoners

 TEL AVIV, Israel (AP) — Israel and Hamas agreed to extend their cease-fire for two more days past Monday, raising the prospect of further exchanges of militant-held hostages for Palestinians imprisoned by Israel and a longer halt to their deadliest and most destructive war.

-Eleven Israeli women and children, freed by Hamas, entered Israel Monday night in the fourth swap under the original four-day truce, which began Friday and had been due to run out.
-Qatar said Israel was to release 33 Palestinians from its prisons, mostly teenagers.
+Eleven Israeli women and children, freed by Hamas, entered Israel Monday night in the fourth swap under the original four-day truce, which began Friday and was due to run out.
+Thirty-three Palestinian prisoners released by Israel arrived early Tuesday in the West Bank town of Ramallah.
+The prisoners were greeted by loud cheers as their bus made its way through the streets.

 Israel has said it would extend the cease-fire by one day for every 10 additional hostages released.
 After the announcement by Qatar — a key mediator in the conflict, along with the United States and Egypt — Hamas confirmed it had agreed to a two-day extension "under the same terms."